-In phase one, the system enriches the task description using the contextual information stored in the short-term memory of the coordinator.
-This information encompasses a list of available AI modules and IoT devices, their functional descriptions, as well as IoT device locations.
-The environment information enables a more precise and executable task description.
+For context expansion, the system expands the task description using the environment information stored in the context repository of the coordinator.
+This enables a precise and executable task description.

-Phase two leverages the enriched task description and API information to generate the FSM representation of the task.
-The provision of API information aids the LLM in gaining a better understanding of the capabilities of AI modules and IoT devices, thereby facilitating the development of a reasonable and efficient FSM design.
-Without API information, the FSM representation may include overly complex sub-tasks or redundant processes, causing inefficiencies.
+The Language-FSM transformation uses the expanded task description and API information to generate the FSM representation of the task.
+Providing API information helps the LLM understand the capabilities of AI modules and IoT devices, leading to a reasonable and efficient FSM design.
+Without API information, the FSM representation may include complex sub-tasks or redundant processes, causing inefficiencies.

-In phase three, the FSM-Code transformation is divided into three sub-phases.
-An FSM has two components: stage operation and stage transition.
+The FSM-Code transformation is divided into three sub-phases.
+An FSM has two components: state operation and state transition.
 We generate code descriptions for each component in separate sub-phases, merging them in the final sub-phase.
-Our method simplifies the LLM's task and improves reliability compared to a single-round interaction.
+Our method simplifies the LLM's task and improves reliability compared to a direct Language-Code transformation.

-In the first sub-phase, we provide the LLM with the FSM derived in phase two and API information.
-This enables the LLM to generate stage operation code that incorporates the desired functionality.
-In the second sub-phase, example codes are provided to assist the LLM in understanding Python-based stage transitions.
+In the first sub-phase, we provide the LLM with the FSM derived in the Language-FSM transformation and API information.
+This enables the LLM to generate state operation code that incorporates the desired functionality.
+In the second sub-phase, example codes are provided to assist the LLM in understanding Python-based state transitions.
 Finally, the LLM is provided with the FSM, code generated in the previous sub-phases, and supplementary reference codes to facilitate the production of the final code.